 - The lead applicant for the project must be the school partner but the STEM partner should be involved in the application process.

 - Both partners may only apply for one Partnership Grant per application round.

 - The title of the project must be a question and there must be clear evidence of an investigative approach that students will undertake.

 - Any grant awarded goes to the school and the money must be paid directly into a school bank account.
 Equipment purchased through the grant must be retained by the school and clear explanations must be provided on the legacy of equipment that takes up a large proportion of the grant.

-- The grant cannot be used to fund excessive travel costs and teacher cover costs are generally not eligible.
+- The grant cannot be used to fund excessive travel costs.

 - Grants can only be made to schools within the UK, and projects should be carried out within the UK.
 If links to schools in other countries are part of the project these should be remote links by e-mail, websites etc.

 - Projects must demonstrate an appropriate level of innovation and therefore not be part of continuous project schemes and established outreach programmes.

 - The start date for the application must be for a date in the following academic year.

 - Previous recipients of a Partnership Grant may apply for further funding, as long as the new application is made one year or more after the previous application.
 All applicants must ensure that the new project is not a simple extension of the previous one and must involve a new investigation.
 Note that we are not able to fund further projects until we have received all reporting and evaluation documents from the original project.

 - Both partners fulfil the eligibility, as detailed in the section below.